FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/dialog.timelapse_files.timelapse.tab.md

-Download and delete any timelapses that are in your current timelapse folder (see **Main Settings** for information about the timelapse folder location.).
+Download and delete any timelapses that are in your current timelapse folder (see **Main Settings** for information about the timelapse folder location).

 ### Download
 To download a timelapse, simply click on the <i class="fa fa-download" title="Download Icon"></i>.
 The timelapse will be downloaded by your browser.